jKkeohane/jKkeohane.github.io/README.md

 # Portfolio

-# This site aims to present some of the work I've done both professionally and out of personal interest with a geospatial focus
+# This site aims to present some of the work I've completed through study or out of personal interest in geospatial communication.